obsidianmd/obsidian-help/en/Obsidian Sync/Select files and settings to sync.md

 If you need to modify your sync settings across multiple devices, follow these steps:

-> [!tip] In this context, the remote vault does not differentiate between primary and secondary devices; these terms are used for clarity.
+> [!tip] In this context, the remote vault does not differentiate between primary and secondary devices; these terms are used for user clarity.

 ### Primary device